 - Garnish with carrot stick and cilantro (optional)

 I decided to toss in these quick homemade bunny tail stir sticks, which are so simple.
-They are just a coffee stir sticks and a fluffed cotton ball.
-All you do is glue the cotton ball in the end of the stick.
-So easy and simple, but it adds a festive detail in a pinch with things you may already have around your home.
+They are just a coffee stir sticks or popsicle stick and a fluffed cotton ball.
+All you do is glue the cotton ball into the end of the stick, and viola.
+So easy and simple, but it really adds a festive detail in a pinch with things you may already have around your home.
 Be sure to check out our full Easter menu and tablescape at A Traditional Easter Egg Roll.

 *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.